Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Results

 The spectral radius again has a strong effect on the performance of the standard and hybrid RC; furthermore, the effect is different for the two (Fig.~\ref{fig:valid_time_sweep} \textbf{a},\textbf{ b}, \textbf{c}, \textbf{d}).
 Most notable is the divergence in behavior at and above a spectral radius of $1.0$.
-There is a sharp decline in performance for the standard RC on the synchronous regime that is similar to that observed in the parameter error task (Fig.~\ref{fig:task_1_sweeps} \textbf{a}).
+There is a sharp decline in performance for the standard RC on the synchronous regime similar to that observed in the parameter error task (Fig.~\ref{fig:task_1_sweeps} \textbf{a}).
 The standard RC achieves the maximum $250~\text{s}$ valid time with a spectral radius below $1.0$ but this falls to ~$75~\text{s}$ for a spectral radius of $2.0$.
-As in the parameter error task, the hybrid RC begins to fail at a spectral radius of $1.0$ but then appears to recover as the spectral radius is increased further (\textbf{a}).
-On the \HC~and \SCPS~regimes (\textbf{c}, \textbf{d}), where the behavior is not seen in the expert model, the hybrid RC shows the same recovery, this time after a steady decrease in valid time as the spectral radius increases to $1.0$, followed by an increase back to near its maximum valid time.
-The input scaling parameter (Fig.~\ref{fig:valid_time_sweep} \textbf{e}, \textbf{f}, \textbf{g}, \textbf{h}) only affects the more complex dynamical regimes (\textbf{g} - \HC, \textbf{h} - \SCPS), with maximum valid time for both the standard and hybrid RC being reached with minimum input scaling.
+As in the parameter error task, the hybrid RC begins to fail at a spectral radius of $1.0$ but then recovers as the spectral radius is increased further (\textbf{a}).
+On all the other regimes, (\textbf{b}, \textbf{c}, \textbf{d}), the hybrid RC shows the same recovery, this time after a steady decrease in valid time as the spectral radius increases to $1.0$, followed by an increase back to near its maximum valid time.~On these regimes optimum performance is reached for the standard and hybrid RC's with a spectral radius of $0.0$.
+The input scaling parameter (Fig.~\ref{fig:valid_time_sweep} \textbf{e}, \textbf{f}, \textbf{g}, \textbf{h}) only affects the more complex dynamical regimes (\textbf{f} - asynchronous, \textbf{g} - \HC, \textbf{h} - \SCPS), with maximum valid time for the standard and hybrid RC at minimum input scaling.

-The regularization parameter (Fig.~\ref{fig:valid_time_sweep}: \textbf{i}, \textbf{j}, \textbf{k}, \textbf{l}) has a strong effect on the valid time of both the standard and hybrid RC.
+The regularization parameter (Fig.~\ref{fig:valid_time_sweep}: \textbf{i}, \textbf{j}, \textbf{k}, \textbf{l}) has a strong effect on the valid time of the standard and hybrid RC.
 High regularization in the synchronous regime greatly reduces the performance of the standard RC.
-In the \HC~and \SCPS~dynamical regimes, sufficiently low regularization appears to cause complete failure of both the standard and hybrid RC.
+In the asynchronous, \HC,~and \SCPS~dynamical regimes, sufficiently low regularization appears to cause failure of the standard and hybrid RC.
 In all cases, the optimal regularization strength range is much broader for the hybrid RC than the standard RC.